Polarized superspecial simple abelian surfaces with real Weil numbers: Method of calculation

 \section{Method of calculation}

 Given a Weil $q$-number $\pi$, the study of $\Isog(\pi)$ in terms of ideal classes of certain orders goes back to Waterhouse \cite{waterhouse:thesis}.
 The general method for counting abelian varieties equipped with a PEL-type structure in an isogeny class is developed by Langlands \cite{Langlands-1973} and Kottwitz \cite{kottwitz:michigan1990, Kottwitz-JAMS1992} for studying the Hasse-Weil zeta functions of Shimura varieties.
-See also the work of Clozel \cite{Clozel-1993} and Scholze \cite{Scholze-2011-IMRN} for expositions and further results.
-Employing this method, Lipnowski and Tsimerman \cite{Lipnowski-Tsimerman} give nice bounds for the number of isomorphism classes of $g$-dimensional PPAVs over $\F_p$.
-Recently, results for counting $\ppav(\pi)$ with $\pi$ being a Weil $p$-number distinct from $\pm \sqrt{p}$ are obtained in \cite{Achter2019}.
+Employing this method, Lipnowski and Tsimerman \cite{Lipnowski-Tsimerman} give asymptotic upper bounds for the number of isomorphism classes of $g$-dimensional PPAVs over $\F_p$ for a fixed $p$ as $g\to \infty$.
+Nontrivial lower bounds is obtained by Jungin Lee \cite{Lee-IMRN2022} in a follow-up work.
+Recently, results for counting $\ppav(\pi)$ with $\pi$ being a Weil $p$-number distinct from $\pm \sqrt{p}$ are obtained by Achter et~al.~\cite{Achter-Rud-ANT2023} in terms of a product of local densities and the Tamagawa number of a CM torus.
+Bergstr\"on, Karemaker and Marseglia \cite{BKM-IMRN-2023} obtained an algorithmic breakthrough on counting principally polarized abelian varieties with commutative endomorphism algebras over finite fields of small cardinalities.
+A similar study was previously carried out by Marseglia in \cite{Marseglia:MathC2021}.
+In a slight different direction, Oswal and Shankar \cite{OS-JLMS-2020} obtained explicit descriptions of almost ordinary abelian varieties over finite fields of odd characteristic that can be applied to counting problems.

 For the purpose of this paper, we follow a variant of this method in \cite{xue-yu:counting-av}, which is previously developed by the second named author in \cite{yu:smf}.
-This method treats both the unpolarized case and the principally polaried case uniformly and expresses the cardinalities as sums of class numbers of linear algebraic $\Q$-groups.
+This method treats both the unpolarized case and the principally polaried case uniformly and expresses the cardinalities as sums of class numbers of certain linear algebraic $\Q$-groups.
 As the method is built upon Tate's theorem (due to Tate, Zarhin, Faltings and de Jong), its key part is appliable to any \emph{finitely generated} ground field $k$ (that is, finitely generated over its prime subfield).